On free arrangements of three conics: Free configurations of three conics with only ADE singularities

 \begin{proof} The only possible decomposition into pairs is $3 \cdot \a{5}$.
 One $A_5$ singularity coincides with nodes from two other pairs and becomes the $D_8$ singularity.

 We can mimic the proof of Proposition \ref{prop: base}.
 We use \cite[Proposition 4.2.1]{PHD} to get the equations of $Q_1$ and $Q_2$ along with their parametrizations.
+We assume that these two conics are tangent at a $D_8$ singularity.
 Then we write the equation for $Q_3$ in two ways, using Fact \ref{fact:all}~\ref{fact:all_a5}.
 Then, we compare the coefficients in both equations and as a result we obtain the formulas from the statement of our proposition. \end{proof}